 SMOOTH CORDGRASS (Spartina Alterniflora)

+Fiddler crabs dig burrows among the cordgrass, aerating the soil, while the cordgrass roots stabilize the soil so the burrows don’t cave in.
 Spartina is a cover from predators for fish and crabs, and is a retreat and feeding place for wading birds and shorebirds.

 A 4-acre saltwater marsh is coming soon to the Marine Discovery Center, and will be a sustainable source of Spartina for local shoreline restoration projects.
 Spartina, in combination with oyster reefs, can significantly reduce wave impacts on a shoreline.

 Spartina grass is found in saltwater, growing from 16’’ to 8’ tall.
 Tolerant of salinity changes, tides and water depth, it grows via seedlings and vegetative shoots (rhizomes).
 A strong root system stabilizes sediment.